PanicStation.org

 What can wait

-• You do not need to decide right now whether to report it to your GP/pharmacy/employer — focus on safety and assessment.
+• You do not need to decide now whether to report the mix-up to a GP, pharmacy, care provider, workplace, or family member.

-• You do not need to work out blame, labels, or storage changes until you’re medically in the clear.
+• You do not need to work out blame, storage changes, or how it happened until the immediate medical risk has been checked.

 Important reassurance